beer-garden/brewtils/UPGRADING.md

 Note that request creation (`req_2` above) will fail if the parent request has already completed.

+#### Timeout Value
+Negative timeout values now mean "wait forever."
+This matches the behavior of the `timeout` query parameter when POSTing to the request creation endpoint.

+Values of `0` and `None` continue to also mean "wait forever."

 ### `EasyClient`
 The `EasyClient` had some API changes: